nuta/operating-system-in-1000-lines/website/en/13-user-mode.md

 01001000 0000000080267000 00010000 rwxu---
 ```

 We can see that the physical address `0x80265000` is mapped to the virtual address `0x1000000` (`USER_BASE`).
 Let's take a look at the contents of this physical address.
-To display the contents of physical memory, we use the `xp` command:
+To display the contents of physical memory, use `xp` command:

 ```plain
 (qemu) xp /32b 0x80265000